NetGovern/deployments/kubernetes/README.md

 Goals
 -----

-This guide will walk you through installing a Kubernetes cluster comprised of one Master node and two Worker nodes.
+This guide will walk you through installing a Kubernetes cluster composed of one Master node and two Worker nodes.

 The master node (a node in Kubernetes refers to a server) is responsible for managing the state of the cluster.
 It runs Etcd, which stores cluster data among components that schedule workloads to worker nodes.

 Shared storage is required for true portability, and the simplest way is to provision space on the Master node and use an NFS export, that you will mount from each worker node.

-Worker nodes are the servers where your workloads (i.e. containerized applications and services) will run.
+Worker nodes are the servers where your workloads (i.e., containerized applications and services) will run.
 A worker will continue to run your workload once they're assigned to it, even if the master goes down once scheduling is complete.
 A cluster's capacity can be increased by adding workers.

 Prerequisites